Conditional Lagrangian Wasserstein Flow for Time Series Imputation: Experiments

 \subsection{Baselines}

-For comparison, we select the following state-of-the-art timer series imputation methods as the baselines: 1) GP-VAE~\cite{fortuin2020gp}, which is combines a VAE model and a Gaussian Process prior; 2) CSDI~\cite{tashiro2021csdi}, which is based on the conditional diffusion model; 3) CSBI~\cite{chen2023provably}, which is based on the Schr\"{o}dinger bridge diffusion model; 4) DSPD-GP~\cite{bilovs2023modeling}, which combines the diffusion model with the Gaussian Process prior.
+For comparison, we select the following state-of-the-art timer series imputation methods as the baselines: 1) GP-VAE~\cite{fortuin2020gp}, which incorporates the Gaussian Process prior into a VAE model; 2) CSDI~\cite{tashiro2021csdi}, which is based on the conditional diffusion model; 3) CSBI~\cite{chen2023provably}, which adopts the Schr\"{o}dinger Bridge diffusion framework; 4) DSPD-GP~\cite{bilovs2023modeling}, which combines the diffusion model with the Gaussian Process prior; 5) DLinear \cite{zeng2023transformers}, which utilizes the moving average kernel for decomposition; 6) LightTS \cite{zhang2022less}, which captures the temporal patterns by continuous and interval sampling; 7) Etsformer \cite{woo2022etsformer}, which proposes to use the exponential smoothing attention and the frequency attention; 8) TimesNet \cite{wu2023timesnet}, which extracts the complex temporal information from the transformed 2D tensors.